fmariv/keops-vt/README.md

 Options:
   --help  Show this message and exit.

 Commands:
-  clip   Clip vector tiles to given geoJSON erase  Erase a tile in a MBTiles file size   Get the size of a given tile or zoom level in a MBTiles file
+  clip    Clip vector tiles to given geoJSON erase   Erase a tile in a MBTiles file info    Get info related with layers and their features of a given tile or
+          zoom level in a MBTiles file
+  shrink  Reduce and simplify all features of all or any vector tiles in a
+          MBTiles container.
+Docker required. size    Get the size of a given tile or zoom level in a MBTiles file

 ```

 ## Author